 - To make gravy after the turkey is done, pour the turkey drippings into a two-cup measuring cup.
 Let it rest until fat rises to top.
 Take one tablespoon of fat from measuring cup and pour into a saucepan.
 Discard the remaining fat.
 Pour water into the roasting pan and stir to remove browned bits and then pour liquid into the saucepan.
 Over medium heat, whisk flour, salt and pepper into the saucepan and cook until gravy thickens.
 Serve with sliced turkey.

-Slow cooker turkey recipe
+Slow cooker turkey breast recipe

 - 5 slices of bacon